HMS Kent (F78): 2011-2020

 On 12 August 2019, Kent deployed toward the Persian Gulf to relieve HMS Duncan and protect commercial shipping in the Persian Gulf region.

+2021–present

 In 2021, Kent deployed to the Pacific as part of the Royal Navy's carrier strike group.

 On 14 October 2021, Kent visited Chattogram, Bangladesh as part of celebrations of 50 years of Bangladeshi independence.
 She departed Bangladesh on the 19 October.

-Changing Rooms
+Cdr Jeremy "Jez" Brettell assumed command of Kent as her 14th and current Commanding Officer, relieving Cdr Matt J Sykes on 20 January 2022.

+In 2022, Kent spent 127 days at sea.
+In September 2023, the frigate was again tasked to escort HMS Queen Elizabeth during her "Operation FIREDRAKE" deployment in northern European waters.
+After some delay, the ship departed Portsmouth in late October.